 For his heart and soul’s locked in my library forever.’

-I shouted, ‘Thief, you said you’d make us a deal.
-If we complete your challenges, will you give Dad back his stories?
+I shouted, ‘Thief, if we complete your challenges, will you give Dad back his stories?
 His memories?
 Everything?’

 The Thief replied,